-Maybe deep heartache takes Being Mad the nearly impossible to cure because, having lost hope, the only remedy is for it to be replenished by what feels too much like a miracle to ignore.
+Maybe deep heartache makes Being Mad nearly impossible to cure because, having lost hope, the only remedy is to replenish it by what feels too much like a miracle to ignore.

-Maybe these kinds of baseball demons — those that have lasted 108 years in Chicago, that have taken form in the Never Say Die Mets and the San Diego Padres and poor Steve Bartman — get exorcised only in the most grueling and unlikely of trials.
+Maybe these kinds of baseball demons- those that have lasted 108 years in Chicago and taken form in the Never Say Die Mets and the San Diego Padres and poor Steve Bartman- get exorcised only in the most grueling and unlikely of trials.

 Because suddenly, after the Cubs’ 9-3 shellacking of a Cleveland Indians team that seemed to have this World Series matchup in hand, the Cubs could end up doing the impossible in the most improbable of ways: winning the World Series by mounting a comeback from a 3-1 series hole to take the crown, change the very meaning of the Chicago Cubs and deliver one of the greatest and most riveting sports stories of all time.

 Make no mistake.
-That is what’s at stake Wednesday in a Game 7 that, regardless of the outcome or how it comes about, will be one of the most captivating sports stories any of us have had the pleasure to watch.
+That is what’s at stake Wednesday in a Game 7 that, regardless of the outcome or how it plays out, will be one of the most captivating sports stories any of us have had the pleasure of watching.

-Sometimes we lose track that sports, for all the headiness and brainpower that now go into managing and making sense of them, are at their best emotional catalysts.
-When they move us to tears, to joy, to ebullience, to uncertainty and captivation and heartache and, most importantly, to awe — that is when they rise above some silly game and become something deeper and richer.
+Sometimes, we lose track that sports, for all the headiness and brainpower that now go into managing and making sense of them, are at their best emotional catalysts.
+When they move us to tears, joy, enthusiasm, uncertainty, captivation, heartache, and, most importantly, awe, they rise above some silly game and become deeper and richer.
 Something truly lasting.

-Whatever happens here at Progressive Field on Wednesday, it will be one gut-wrenching, awe-inspiring, visceral thing to behold.
+Whatever happens here at Progressive Field on Wednesday will be gut-wrenching, awe-inspiring, and visceral.
 It should be baseball at its best.

-The Cleveland Indians haven’t won a World Series since 1948, and their fans have a deep and emotional claim to why winning that game would mean so much.
-Think of the utter joy — the shock and dancing and tears and awe — that would descend on this city if it goes from winning the NBA championship in June to clinching a World Series in November right here in Cleveland.
-After all those years of being a sports punchline.
+The Cleveland Indians haven’t won a World Series since 1948, and their fans have a deep and emotional claim as to why winning that game would mean so much.
+Think of the utter joy — the shock and dancing and tears and awe — that would descend on this city if it goes from winning the NBA championship in June to clinching a World Series in November right here in Cleveland after all those years of being a sports punchline.

 And then there’s the Cubs and the days that stretch back generations since they last won this thing.
 That’s a long time, 108 years, and it’s a story that has the power and potential to be one of the most incredible sports stories ever.

 The Cubs winning this series in, say, five games would have been captivating for most sports fans, a thing to see, an I-was-here-when-it-happened moment.
 But trying to come back after being down 3-1?
-With one of the best postseason pitchers of all-time still waiting to close the door on this crazy run?
-A Game 7 for it all between the two-longest suffering fan bases out there?
+With one of the best postseason pitchers of all time still waiting to close the door on this crazy run?
+A Game 7 for it all between the longest-suffering fan bases out there?
 That is the stuff of greatness, of sports at its best, whatever happens.

-If the Cubs pull that off, I’m not sure anything in sports I ever witness in person could possibly top it.
+If the Cubs pull that off, I’m not sure anything in sports I ever witnessed in person could top it.

-Only three teams in the World Series itself — most recently the 1979 Pirates — have mounted such a reversal of fortunes when having to win the final two games on the road.
+Only three teams in the World Series- most recently the 1979 Pirates — have mounted such a reversal of fortunes when having to win the final two games on the road.

 Hard to do?
 Yes.
 Unlikely?
 Of course.